Smartphone addiction statistics 2025-2026: the numbers behind the habit

 Not all the data is discouraging.
 Studies have identified specific approaches that measurably reduce problematic phone use:

 Environmental design.
-Charging your phone in a different room reduces bedtime scrolling by 47%.
-Removing apps from the home screen reduces casual opens by 30%.
+Charging your phone in a different room reduces bedtime scrolling.
+Removing apps from the home screen adds an extra step that slows the automatic reach.
 Small spatial changes create large behavioral shifts.

 This is what we’re building at Dear Wander.
 Not a lock.
 Not a timer.
 A 60-second breathing pause that gives your prefrontal cortex a chance to catch up with your thumb.
 The science behind it is compelling. and it doesn’t require willpower.